This guidance is for everyone who has been identified as having a long-term clinical condition or being clinically extremely vulnerable.

 How do I stay up to date?

-These are unsettling times with a great deal of information which frequently changes as more is known about this new virus.
+As we move into the new normal, things will continue to change as more is known about this new virus.
 You can keep up to date with all the latest changes on this website, via the regular news briefings on Manx Radio or 3FM or by calling the COVID-19 telephone helpline (686262).